eagroom/IntroToRPresentation/index.md

 "Intuition in high through put biology is poor" -Keith Baggerly

 In other words... we need impartial engineers who care deeply about the process and the math the data is curated through so that doctors, geneticist, ect. can learn factual things from the data and draw accurate conclusions.

-*** =pnotes
-Their theory was sound
-the source data was good
-Humans are poor fortune tellers

-implement all the good process we as software engineers have discovered along the way:
-Pair programming, code reviews, unit tests, test driven development, open source software -> open source   equations
-Off my soap box and on to the good stuff

 ---